yxlin/ggdmc/README.md

 7. The Piecewise LBA model 1; GPU-based PDA likelihoods; type = "plba1_gpu",
 8. The LBA model; GPU-based PDA likelihoods;, type = "norm_pda_gpu",
 9. The correlated accumualtor model; type = "cnorm".
-10. The leaking, competing model ()
+10. The leaky, competing accumulator model.
 4 to 9 are separated from the latest version of the package.
 For these PDA-based models see my BRM paper and associated packages there.
 10 is a separate module, which has yet incorporated.
 See the LCA